 - Garden.
 It’s October as I write this we still have beets & onions in the garden.
 It isn’t that we’re master gardeners because we have a lot to learn.
 But this year, I challenged myself to not buy any produce once our garden started producing and it was a whopping success!
 I figure we saved $500 each month in August & September on our normal produce bill and probably half of that in July and October as partial gardening months.
 Our basement pantry must have 100# of winter squash that will last us months.
 Gardening saved us about !$1500 this year.

 - Buy what makes sense at Costco.
-Costco has plenty of organic staples that can save you money: coffee beans, coconut oil, sun dried tomatoes, chia seeds, quinoa, olive oil, blueberries, berry mixes, carrots, salads, etc. Of course the supplies change but use it to your advantage!
+Costco has plenty of organic staples that can save you money: brown rice, quinoa, oats, chia seeds, olive oil, coconut oil, hemp seeds, nuts, fresh fruit, frozen fruit, carrots, greens, etc. Of course the supplies change but use it to your advantage!
 This year I bought flats of organic blueberries, strawberries, and blackberries when Costco had them.
 I washed them and froze them myself at a fraction of what it would cost me to buy them now.

 - Eat seasonally.
 Eat all the strawberries and asparagus you can in the spring and summer.
 Likewise, eat winter squash and potatoes this winter.